eawww/sunset-sunroom/README.md

 - `$ node main.js`

 ## Environment Variables
+These environment variables go in a `.env` file in the root directory. `.example_env` is also there if you need more detail.
 ```
 BRIDGE_IP=<IP Address of Hue Bridge (see 'Discovering Bridge IP')>
 BRIDGE_USERNAME=<Username assigned by hue bridge>